jacquesfauquex/DCKV/README.md

 # APath
-Ordered key-value representation of DICOM instances for big data and machine learning
+Ordered attributePath-value representation of DICOM instances for big data and machine learning

 This repository is created initially for collaborative work on the design of a new representation for DICOM instances.
 This will be done in the wiki part of the repository.